Beycesultan: Archaeology

 The site of Beycesultan consists of two mounds, divided by the old trading road.
-The maximum height of 25 meters is at the western mound and the entire site is around a kilometer in diameter.
+The maximum height of 25 meters is at the western mound and the entire site is around a kilometer in diameter, covering an area of about 35 hectares.

 In early 1950s James Mellaart discovered specimens of "champagne-glass" style pottery in a Late Bronze Age context near the site.
 A search identified the höyük (mound) of Beycesultan upstream of the Menderes river.

 Seton Lloyd, along with James Mellaart, excavated Beycesultan on behalf of the British Institute of Archaeology at Ankara for six seasons from 1954 to 1959 with each dig lasting around two months.